 A complimentary breadbasket is undoubtedly delightful to the eye – but remember what we told you about complimentary items!
 Plenty of restaurateurs admit to reusing the same rolls of bread from one table to another to help maximize sales and cut down on costs while keeping the customer happy.

 Even if you need to pay for fresh gourmet artisan bread, it’s still pointless.
 Why?
 Because bread is full of carbs.
 Carbohydrates may fill you up quickly but won’t keep you satisfied for long since they are the easiest to digest.
 As a result, you think you’ve got your money’s worth while you’re paying the check, but two hours later, you’ll be plagued with a grumbling tummy.

 Also, bread mostly contains added sugars.
 This, along with the fact that carbs release sugar quickly into the bloodstream thereby causing your blood glucose levels to skyrocket ought to be another reason why you may want to avoid stuffing yourself with bread.

 If you have friends who are full-time chefs, ask them what they think about chicken preparations.
 Most of them will tell you that it’s overpriced, yet is almost never anything other than boring.

 Restaurateurs usually add chicken to the menu to placate picky eaters.
 Because it is particularly difficult to mask the bland poultry flavor, chefs dump in extra sauces and seasonings to make the dish flavorful and exciting.
 Two lessons can be learned from this: one, chicken dishes at restaurants are not worth your money.
-Two, the extra additions can make what you thought was a healthy choice, the complete opposite – what with all that extra
+Two, the extra additions can make what you thought was a healthy choice, the complete opposite – what with all that extra sodium, fat, and calories.

 Not to mention all the foodborne illnesses it can transmit if it hasn’t been cooked all the way through!